stetsonbost/Structures/README.md

     * Basic BST (Unbalanced) - *untested*
   * Doubly-Linked List - *untested*

-I'm planning on implementing the following data structures:
+I'm planning on implementing the following data structures, although not necessarily in the order listed here:
   * Hash Tables with the following collision resolution strategies:
     * Separate Chaining
     * Linear Probing